zachdwight/ai-recipe-lora-model-for-chefs/README.md

 # LoRA Recipe Fine-tuning for AI Cooking Companion

 This script demonstrates how to fine-tune a Causal Language Model (CLM) using Low-Rank Adaptation (LoRA) with the `transformers`, `peft`, and `trl` libraries.
 The goal is to adapt a pre-trained model to generate detailed recipes based on provided instructions and input context.
+Please note the secret_recipes.json includes very British + holiday leaning recipes!
+Adjust as needed.

 ---